 Another aspect of entertainment expenses involves the cheaper countries, which sometimes price entertainment specifically for tourists, thus making them more expensive than everything else in the country.
 The greatest culprit we’ve experienced for this was Costa Rica, although Argentina was pretty bad too.
 On this trip, we found tourist-priced attractions at several inexpensive destinations, most notably Thailand, Cambodia, India, and Ukraine.

 Lastly, I should also mention that Inna’s dive expenses are not included in the above chart.
-We will include those separately, as we view them as a unique expense, one that the average traveler would not have (or at least not nearly as much).
+We will include those separately, as we view them as an expense the average traveler would not have (or at least not nearly as much).
 My snorkel expenses are included, though.

-Most people who travel like Inna and I did do not spend a lot of time in the Ireland or the US.
+Most people who travel like Inna and I did do not spend nearly as much time in the Ireland or the US.
 People might visit Dublin but they tend to not visit the rest of Ireland unless they are on an Ireland-specific trip.
 Likewise, travelers like us usually save the US for a US-specific trip, opting to spend the Americas portion of their year-of-travel in cheaper countries like Peru and Colombia.

 Conversely, despite their expense, many people who travel like Inna and I did do visit Australia and New Zealand.
 This is because these countries are so far from the rest of the world that it is difficult to get to them.
 Not only that, but both countries offer so much that you really need a long time there when you visit (to give an idea, we spent almost three weeks in each country and covered about half of New Zealand and barely even scratched the surface of Australia).
 Because Australia and New Zealand are so remote and require so much time, a year of travel is an ideal opportunity to visit them, an opportunity many travelers take advantage of.

 For us, there were very specific reasons we spent so much time in each of these four countries, despite their expense.
-In doing so, we did have to cut other destinations we were interested in, the most significant for us being Germany, Scandinavia, Morocco, South Korea, and Japan.
+In doing so, we did have to cut other destinations we were interested in, the most significant one being Germany, Scandinavia, Greece, Morocco, South Korea, and Japan.
 But those are the trade-offs you make when planning a trip like this.

-Looking on the bright side, you know what the above means more than anything?
+Looking on the bright side, you know what the above means?
 There’s still plenty of the world for us to see, enough for lots more traveling!

 There are several things to note in this chart.
 One, we’ve finally come to three of the tactics we mentioned in our previous post, the tactics we used to keep costs down in the US, Italy, and the Czech Republic.